-As the mid-20th century faded into memory, and Americans became more status conscious, the concept of living in a mobile home had become less desirable for many.
+As the mid-20th century faded into memory, and Americans became much more status conscious, the concept of living in a mobile home had become less desirable.

 Keeping up with the Joneses, 1980s-style, could require living well beyond one's means.
 This was done in a sprawling ranch house or "cluster mansion", often with two times the floor space actually needed by a family.

 Within a few years, mobile home living would be dubiously depicted in country & western songs or on over-the-top TV shows, such as Canada's "Trailer Park Boys".
 The term "Trailer Trash" had become part of the American vernacular.

 However, the essence of the mid-century Trailerite culture lived on.
 The "tiny house" movement began to gain impetus in the late 1990s.
 This promoted a 400 square foot abode as a trendy and environmentally-friendly alternative to the financed-to-the hilt, cluster mansion lifestyle.

 Today's tiny house takes minimalism to the max.
-Born out of economy and practicality, a typical tiny abode encompasses around 400 square feet and costs around 29,000 (US 2017) dollars.
+Born out of economy and practicality, a typical tiny abode encompasses around 400 square feet and costs around 29,000 (2017) dollars.
 This price includes such options as a solar panel, instant propane water heater and hardwood flooring.

 Photo from Wikipedia / "Tammy"

 The more spacious "manufactured home" of the 21st century provides 1,000 (or more) square feet of living area.
-Built by Champion Home Builders, of Topeka, Indiana, this 16' by 66' single-wide unit sells for 29,900 (US 2017) dollars.
+Built by Champion Home Builders, of Topeka, Indiana, this 16' by 66' single-wide unit sells for 29,900 (2017) dollars.
 It includes features now standard in the industry; horizontal vinyl exterior siding, triple-pane (house-type) windows and a peaked -and shingled- roof.

 Other sources used for reference material were: